Mexico competition watchdog approves Aeromexico-Delta joint venture

-MEXICO CITY (Reuters) - Mexico’s federal competition commission approved Aeromexico’s $1.5 billion joint venture with Delta Airlines with certain conditions, Aeromexico said in a filing on Monday.
+MEXICO CITY (Reuters) - Mexico’s federal competition commission (Cofece) approved Aeromexico’s $1.5 billion joint venture with Delta with certain conditions, Aeromexico said in a filing on Monday.

-Grupo Aeromexico SAB de CV and Delta Airlines Inc are seeking a broad alliance and had asked the commission, known as Cofece, for antitrust immunity in order to coordinate prices, capacity and schedules.
+Grupo Aeromexico SAB de CV and Delta Airlines Inc are seeking a broad alliance and had asked Cofece for antitrust immunity in order to coordinate flight prices, capacity and schedules.
 The two carriers are still awaiting U.S. government approval.

 The tie-up ultimately will strengthen the airlines’ position in the world’s second-largest cross-border market, helping them vie for U.S. vacationers, business executives and travelers visiting friends and family in either country.